mt7180/prefect-pulumi-data-orchestration/README.md

     ]
 )
 ```
 The automation has two parts.
 The match part looks for every Prefect event and matches on the specified resource id, in this case the id of the newly created static webhook from above.
 The parameters' part sets the parameters to be fed into the deployed flow.
-Since our flow [data_flow] has an `event_msg` parameter, this has to be assigned in the parameters part of the Automation, in this case we assign the whole payload body of the event to it.
+Since our flow [data_flow] has an `event_msg` parameter, this has to be assigned in the parameters part of the automation, in this case we assign the whole payload body of the event to it.

 ## Putting it all together